lucmaki/AlbumDreamer/README.md

 A generative AI Pipeline that employs text-to-text, text-to-image and text-to-music models for creating musical albums for any concept of our choosing.
 The planning phase before generating allows the album's tracks to be diverse and narratively tied.

 ## Features
-- **Text2Text Director for Multimodal Coherence**: A text2text model (recommended GPT4) serves as a director: analysing the concept, planning the soundscape, generating content including image and music prompts so that everything fits together with a kind of narrative flow.
+- **Overarching Director**: A text2text model serves as a director: analyses the concept, plans the soundscape, and generates prompts so that everything fits together with a kind of narrative flow.
-- **Modular Director**: This director can easily be tweaked thanks to loose modular prompt templates.
-The user might want to input more data than just "the concept", if wants more advanced control over the creation process.
+- **Modular Director**: The director can easily be tweaked thanks to loose modular prompt templates.
+For example: for inputting more data than just "the concept".
 - **30sec Tracks**: With MusicGen model, 30s is the maximum for the context window.
-Using a sliding window, we can go beyond but with lowered temporal coherence.
+Going beyond with a sliding window leads to lowered temporal coherence.
 - **Stylized Images**: We employ a fine-tuned text2img model + custom Lora + textual inversion + custom prompt, for further stylization.
 - **SQL Storage**: Pipeline generations can be stored in a SQL database with some setup.